dukuzejean09/ibiguruka/PROJECT_SUMMARY.md

 This project fully implements:

-- ✅ General objective: Real-time platform with Kinyarwanda voice, login, chat, admin panel
+- ✅ General objective: Real-time platform with voice input, login, chat, admin panel
 - ✅ All 5 specific objectives from your proposal
 - ✅ Waterfall methodology (requirements → design → implementation → testing)
 - ✅ All screens listed in your UI specification